brhoades/selenium_wrapper/doc/source/sw.rst

 Conversion will automatically strip any assertions or clears from the script provided.
 Assertions are not currently supported as the wrapper does not currently wrap itself in a unit testing suite.
-Any ``driver.find_element_by(...).send_keys( "text" )`` is wrapped into a :py:meth:`sw.utils.sendKeys` function.
+Any ``driver.find_element_by(...).send_keys( "text" )`` is wrapped into a :py:func:`sw.utils.sendKeys` function.
 This eliminates the need for a .clear( ) statement and saves time.
-Conversion also replaces any ``find_element_by_`` segments with :py:meth:`sw.utils.sleepwait` which is a controlled (and CPU-optimized) function to wait for an element.
+Conversion also replaces any ``find_element_by_`` segments with :py:func:`sw.utils.sleepwait` which is a controlled (and CPU-optimized) function to wait for an element.

 **********